EmmaVeletic/Data-Analysis-Portfolio/README.md

 Dataset Used - https://www.kaggle.com/datasets/amirmahdiabbootalebi/salary-by-job-title-and-country

+- The project utilizes Salary by Job Title and Country.

 Description: This Excel project involves creating a comprehensive dashboard for salaries in IT industry, utilizing data cleaning, pivot tables, and visualizations.
 The goal is to provide a user-friendly dashboard where users can interact with the data, exploring salary insights based on various factors.

 Key Steps in the Project: